-We offer a generous funding package if you are a new full-time undergraduate student starting in September 2018.
+We offer a generous funding package if you are a new full-time undergraduate student starting in September 2022 or January 2023.
 Find out more below - you could be eligible for more than one of these offers.

 All awards are subject to you firmly accepting your offer of a place, enrolling and attending a Teesside University course.

 Payment(s) are made in the January after you have been allocated your award.
 If your award provides support over the duration of your course, subsequent payments are made at the start of each academic year.